-Newborn photography can be very intimidating for not only beginners, but seasoned pros as well.
+Newborn photography can be very intimidating for not only beginners, but seasoned newborn photographer pros as well.
 Let’s face it, when you are working with someone else’s tiny fragile little baby who can be rather unpredictable at times, this can be very nerve wrecking!

 Newborn Photography Tips

+It is crucial to do your research before diving right into newborn photography.
 Here are some things that you should consider when preparing for a newborn session.

 One of the most important things you should focus on when working with newborns is safety.
 Newborns are very fragile and the last thing you want to do is harm them during a session.
 You need to learn to be gentle while positioning them for the shots you are going for.
 If you haven’t had experience handling a newborn, take any opportunity you can to get comfortable with them.
 Maybe a friend or family member recently had a baby?
 This could be a good time to take advantage of holding and getting a feel for being gentle without being nervous and intimidated.